Grid-tied storage or off-grid – which is best for you?

 Grid-tied solar and storage systems are environmentally friendly compared to off-grid systems for several reasons.
 For off-grid systems on summer days, when the solar is producing a lot of power, once the batteries are full, the solar power is curtailed or wasted since it has nowhere to go.
 Grid-tied systems will export power once the batteries are full so the solar power can be used by others.
 With off-grid systems, the system is sized for the worst solar day of the year, which often requires more resources and generators.
 Grid-tied systems use the grid to “balance” loads during these low solar production times, drawing from the grid when need is high, or during rainy weather when solar produces minimally.
 This minimizes the extra resources and generators that an off-grid system needs.

 Another reason given for going off-grid is that homeowners want the latest technology.
 Solar and storage are no longer for the pioneer, but has become mainstream in most areas.
 Homeowners are setting the foundation for a distributed generating system, which will eventually replace the centralized utility model we have lived with for over a century.
-This also happened in the early 80’s and 90’s as personal computers, tablets and cell phones replaced the central computer model.
+This type of change also happened in the early 80’s and 90’s as personal computers, tablets and cell phones replaced the central computer model.
 Local generation of solar and locally storing power with storage, allows homeowners to first use solar power, then charge their batteries and finally to export the power to the grid.
-As more solar and storage is installed, the current grid will no longer become our energy backbone, but instead will provide back-up power when needed and allow the flow of energy when and where it’s needed.
+As more solar and storage is installed, the current grid will no longer become our energy backbone, but instead will provide back-up power when needed and allow the flow of energy when and where it’s needed (Like the cloud for computers).

 In summary, when I hear a customer say they want to be off-grid, my first question is “Are you currently connected to the grid?”
 In my experience if they are connected, they do not want to be off-grid, but they do want to lower/stabilize their costs, have back-up power when the grid is down, and/or to be more environmentally sustainable.
 I encourage all to see how they can be a part of this trend towards distributed generation and storage as it is not only financially advantageous, but often the right thing to do.